Improve Test Automation with Record and Playback Testing

 In certain cases, such as when testing scripts are written and utilized just for a short time period, using record and playback will be very helpful for testers, helping them cut back the script maintenance overhead for the rest of the process.

 - Automation software testing tools and procedures are not required of all testers.
-When using application test automation tools or methodologies, it’s occasionally necessary to utilize them to ensure that the application is working properly.
+When using application test automation testing or methodologies, it’s occasionally necessary to utilize them to ensure that the application is working properly.
 Testing is currently simple because it doesn’t require any automated knowledge to conduct.

 - To record and playback user activities or interactions, test automation efforts might be enhanced considerably by using test recording and playback.
 A physical file is used to track and record end-user keystrokes as well as time information.